Navleenkaursandhu/My-Portfolio-Projects/src/vanilla_js/analogClock/README.md

 This Analog clock App comes in handy when you want to know the accurate date and time just in case you forgot.
 So now you won't be late and you'll make sure to use your time wisely.

-SKILLS: JS, CSS, HTML, SVG, Git, Github, VsCode, Responsive Web Design
+SKILLS: JS, CSS, HTML, SVG, Git, Github, VSCode, Responsive Web Design